thierryvolpiatto/esh-toggle/README.md

    eshell to the directory where your current buffers file exists;
    just call eshell-toggle-cd instead of eshell-toggle.

- - You can convinently choose if you want to have the eshell in another window or in the whole frame.
+ - You can conveniently choose if you want to have the eshell in another window or in the whole frame.
 Just invoke eshell-toggle again to get the eshell in the whole frame.

 This file has been tested under Emacs 20.2.

-To use, call the functions `eshell-toggle' or `eshell-toggle-cd'.
+To use, call the functions `eshell-toggle` or `eshell-toggle-cd`.
 It's most helpful to bind these to a key.